 Safe Constipation Treatments During and After Pregnancy

-Consult your doctor about using stool softeners.
+Consult your doctor about using safe stool softeners.
 Stool softeners add water to the stool to help make it softer and more comfortable to pass.
 The stool softener that doctors most commonly recommend to pregnant women is docusate, which is the active ingredient in Colace.

 Click here to learn more about Colace products or to find a retailer near you.